krushton/iolab-lecture16/README.md

 ----------------------------------------
 <p>Complete the initializeMap() function to initialize the map in the #map-canvas div.
 Where you center it is up to you - for example, New York City is 40.6700° N, 73.9400° W </p>

-<p>Intermediate: Modify the map with custom styling.
+<p>Intermediate: When setting up the map options, add custom styling using the style wizard.
 See: http://gmaps-samples-v3.googlecode.com/svn/trunk/styledmaps/wizard/index.html</p>

 <h3>Step 2</h3>